NoSoyDani/NoSoyDani/README.md

 - ⚡️ We can do it!!

 ### Future projects💻🌟
-- Implement a recurrent neural network for speech recognition 🔥.
+- 🧬Implement a recurrent neural network for speech recognition.
-- Prosthesis development using EEG and EMG 🔥.
+- 🦾 Prosthesis development using EEG and EMG.
 ---

 ![](donut.gif)